samiyaalizaidi/Equalizer/README.md

 ### FIR Filter

-The module (in ``filter.v``) has the coefficients of the filter as signed parameters, and takes the audio data as input.
+The module (in ``filter.v``) has the coefficients of the filter as signed parameters and takes the audio data as input.
 The audio data is first scaled down by a factor of 8, and then the convolution operation is performed.
 Shift registers are used to introduce the delays in the input signals.

 ### Top-Level Module
 The top-level module (in ``top_module.v``) simply connects the previous two modules, by passing the output of the ROM as the input into the FIR Filter.